 About Britany Baker

 Britany attended Xavier University in Cincinnati on full scholarship and received a Bachelor of Fine Arts in drawing and painting in 1991.
-Since then she has worked extensively in scenic design/painting for theater and television, murals, illustration and fine art.
-She has been a designer and creative director for multiple print and TV media outlets over the past 25 years.
-Britany is also currently the Art Director for Red Pin Media and the Vice President on the working board of Art Sanctuary, a nonprofit arts group with studios in Louisville’s Germantown neighborhood.
+Since then she has worked extensively in scenic design/painting for theater and television, mural painting, illustration and fine art.
+She has been a designer and creative director for multiple media outlets and ad agencies over the past 25 years.
+Britany is also currently the creative director for Wingspan Integrating Marketing and the studio manager for Art Sanctuary, a nonprofit arts group with studios in Louisville’s Germantown neighborhood.

 Artist statement